 The Aiguamolls de l’Empordà Natural Park

 Its natural heritage is a space in which water, land, humans and nature all live together in harmony.
 A mosaic of interdependentecosystems which are all highly differentiated, this diversity is what gives it its natural wealth, making the Aiguamolls a natural oasis.
-The Gulf of Roses acts as a shelter for the flora and fauna when the strong north wind or tramuntanablows.
+The Gulf of Roses acts as a shelter for the birds when the strong north wind or tramuntanablows.
 Beaches and coastal sandy areas can be found along the entire coastal strip of the Park and are some of the only unspoiled beaches that remain on the Costa Brava.
 The ponds and the freshwater marshes are the current remains of the former Castelló Pond,the most emblematic of whichis that of Vilaüt.

 Right next to the Information Centre there is a pond with three lookout posts to make viewing easier and to allow you to get closer to the wildlife and, in particular, the birds, for your full enjoyment.